sand3rs0n-zz/SmartCheckstyle/doc/developer_note.md

 ### Integration and Error Aggregation

 1. A developer also needs to integrate the new checker/modifier in the main function defining a new argument.
 2. There would be a various way of aggregate style errors.
-In this project, we pass the reference to the collection of Issue objects when checker/modifier visits nodes.
+In this project, we pass the copy of the reference to the collection of Issue objects when checker/modifier visits nodes.

     ```java
     List<Issue> issues = new ArrayList<>();